Talitsky/v1/_posts/2017-01-01-welcome-to-millennial.md

 ---
 layout: post
-title: "Welcome to Millennial!"
+title: "A quick start guide"
-author: "Paul Le"
+author: "Aleksandr Talitckii"
 categories: documentation
-tags: [documentation,sample]
+tags: [documentation,examples]
 image: cuba-1.jpg
 ---

-Millennial is a minimalist Jekyll theme.
-The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
-Below you can find everything you need to get started.
+Tessellated Kernels is  a new class of kernel functions.

 ## Getting Started

-[Getting Started]({{ site.github.url }}{% post_url 2016-10-10-getting-started %}): getting started with installing Millennial, whether you are completely new to using Jekyll, or simply just migrating to a new Jekyll theme.
+[Getting Started]({{ site.github.url }}{% post_url 2016-10-10-getting-started %}): getting started with installing TKL and nial, whether you are completely new to using Jekyll, or simply just migrating to a new Jekyll theme.

 ## Example Content